unconnected-dev/dev-tools-study/_udemy/docker_kubernetes/readme.txt

     Clashing Tools / Versions Between Different Projects We don't want to uninstall and re-install local dependencies and runtimes all the time

+Images vs Containers
+- Image: A snapshot of a Docker app (code + dependencies)
+- Container: A running instance of an image
+- You run containers *from* images
+- Example: docker run nginx  # runs a container from the nginx image

+Image doesn't auto-update
+- Editing code locally won't change a built image
+- Rebuild image after changes: docker build -t <name> .

+Images are read-only
+- You can't change an image directly
+- Containers add a writable layer on top of the image

+Docker build cache
+- Docker uses cached layers to speed up builds
+- If one layer changes, all layers after it are rebuilt